qaisjp/inf-sp/answers3.md

 	This ensures that code only meant for inclusion cannot be run directly by a user.
 This prevents unintended behaviour from occurring.

-	(If there was a file in there that performs an action, this prevents it from being run.)
+	(If there was a file in there that, when executed directly, performs an action we wouldn't want a user to perform, this prevents it from being run directly by the user.)

 3. We've moved `db/ds_service.db` to `include/ds_service.db`, to prevent it from being downloaded.
 If someone downloads it they would have everyone's data including their passwords.
 This is bad!
 Protection is provided by blocking the include folder.